Click to view briefing as a PDF

 Rosebank is a red line for the UK and Scotland’s climate commitments

-- Rosebank’s projected CO2 emissions are vast – more than the 700 million people living in the world’s poorest countries produce in a year.
-It will be obvious, when all Rosebank’s emissions are counted, that developing this vast oil field is not compatible with a liveable climate or the UK or Scotland’s climate commitments.
+- Rosebank’s projected total lifetime emissions are vast – equal to around 70% of the UK's annual territorial emissions (2024) – they would be greater than the combined emissions of the 73 lowest-emitting countries and territories in the world.
+It is clear that developing this vast oil field is not compatible with a liveable climate or the UK or Scotland’s climate commitments.

 - A recent academic study concluded that opening any new North Sea oil and gas fields is inconsistent with limiting warming to 1.5°C. This is because emissions from burning reserves in existing and planned oil and gas fields globally would exceed the remaining carbon budget for 1.5°C by a long way.